 I signed up for your online cannabis cooking course and am looking forward to taking it this weekend.
 I had a question before I began though.
 I see a lot of cannabis recipes that recommend cooking at higher temperatures.
 I had always heard high temperatures destroy THC.
-So my question is, how high is too high when it comes to temperatures when cooking with cannabis, and what temperature does THC degrade at?
+So my question is, how high is too high when it comes to the cannabis cooking temperature when making edibles.
+Also, what what temperature does THC degrade at?

-Proper temperature is an essential component of cannabis cooking and one that causes a lot of concern and confusion for a lot of people.
-The biggest challenge in that is making sense of all the conflicting information out there concerning cannabis temperatures.
+Proper cannabis cooking temperature is an essential component of making edibles and one that causes a lot of concern and confusion for a lot of people.
+The biggest challenge in that is making sense of all the conflicting information out there concerning cannabis temperature.

 We know that THC is completely broken down at 292 F degrees but it starts to degrade long before that.

 When I asked Dr. Jeff Raber of the Werc Shop about temperatures, he said it’s difficult to give a definitive statement of exactly what temperature is best for cooking and as so many variables come into play.
 Not only do different cannabinoids and terpenes boil off at different temperatures, Dr Raber said the chemical makeup of the foods being infused can even have an effect on the optimal cooking temperature.

 Well, that’s as clear as mud.
 What’s a cannabis cook to do?